s1900624/tehtava1/README.md

 Total time of 'pseudo code' is, for example, 110ms.
 So, total time of 'pseudo code' + new iteration is just 120ms.

-setTimeout waits all 'pseudo code' and is implemented after 'delay'. setTimeout is implemented  just through delay value.
+setTimeout waits all 'pseudo code' and is implemented after 'delay'.<br/>
+setTimeout is implemented  just through delay value.<br/><br/>

 So ...